[Recipe 2] LAMB and PINE-NUT SAMBUSEK

 - Cooked sambusek can be frozen, for up to 3 months.
 Place baking paper between the layers.
 When serving, allow to defrost overnight in the fridge.
 Reheat in a hot oven, covered with foil, for about 5 minutes.

-- Pomegranate molasses is available from specialist food stores, large supermarkets and Middle-Eastern grocers (such as Gourmet Grocer, A1-bakery, Simon Johnson, Essential Ingredient, Oasis bakery or Manakish).
+- Pomegranate molasses is available from specialist food stores, large supermarkets and Middle-Eastern grocers (such as Gourmet Grocer, A1-bakery, Simon Johnson, Essential Ingredient or Oasis bakery).